-Ryan Schultz, affiliate faculty artist, tuba and euphonium, is principal tubist of the nationally acclaimed Pacific Northwest Ballet Orchestra and the critically acclaimed Auburn Symphony Orchestra.
-Schultz has performed as guest principal tubist for Seattle Symphony on numerous occasions and has also performed in that capacity with many other orchestras, most notably: Seattle Opera, Eugene Symphony, Tacoma Symphony, Bolshoi Ballet, the orchestra for the touring musical Chicago at Seattle's Paramount Theater, and with trombonists from Oregon Symphony at the Ernest Bloch Festival.
+Ryan Schultz brings over two decades of experience and expertise from nearly every facet of the music industry to Puget Sound.
+Mr. Schultz is principal tubist of the nationally acclaimed Pacific Northwest Ballet Orchestra and the critically acclaimed Auburn Symphony Orchestra.
+Schultz has performed as guest principal tubist for Seattle Symphony on numerous occasions and has also performed in that capacity with many other orchestras, most notably: Seattle Opera, Eugene Symphony, Tacoma Symphony, Bolshoi Ballet, Bellingham Festival of Music, the orchestra for the touring musical Chicago at Seattle's Paramount Theater, and with trombonists from Oregon Symphony at the Ernest Bloch Festival.
 Mr. Schultz has played cimbasso (valve contrabass trombone) with Seattle Opera and has also performed on bass trombone with Northwest Sinfonietta, Bellevue Philharmonic, and Yakima Symphony.
 From 2000-2015 Ryan was Principal Tubist of the Yakima Symphony Orchestra; in that role he performed extensively throughout Central Washington, was a soloist at an educational outreach concert, and also took his turn directing the YSO’s educational brass outreach efforts to elementary schools.

-At Puget Sound, Ryan has been instrumental in bringing internationally acclaimed artists such as Alan Baer, John Rojak and Steven Mead to the campus.
-The 2014 Puget Sound Romantic Bass Trombone and Friends recital with Mr. Rojak was one of the highlights of Ryan’s Puget Sound tenure.
-"It has been my pleasure to grow and learn with the Puget Sound community and its low brass musicians,” writes Mr. Schultz.
-“I very much look forward to all the exciting years ahead for the Puget Sound euphonium/tuba studio and the Puget Sound community."
+At the University of Puget Sound, Ryan has been instrumental in bringing internationally acclaimed artists such as Alan Baer, John Rojak, American Brass Quintet and, among others, Steven Mead to the campus.
+The 2014 Puget Sound Romantic Bass Trombone and Friends recital with Mr. Rojak was one of the performing highlights of Ryan’s Puget Sound tenure.